agsb/jelly/documents/CircuitLayout.md

 There are four 8-bit devices, a code tape, a data tape, a standart input and a standart output.
 For easy, a code_byte is read from code tape and data_byte is writed into or read from data tape.

+The processing steps are  based in lookup tables, defined by 16 (4-bits) operation codes - opcodes, with 32 (5-bits) sequential steps - microcodes, in 4 (2-bits) pages, in total of 11 bits, 2048 possibilities.

 ## Circuits

 ### Clock